 Hearing loss is increasingly recognized as a serious medical condition that affects quality of life.
 Common issues associated with untreated hearing loss include social isolation, confusion, and even severe depression.
-However, there is also evidence that hearing loss is tied to other medical conditions.
+However, there is also evidence that hearing loss, such as sudden deafness, is tied to other medical conditions.

 The structures of the ear help regulate your balance.
 Problems with hearing and your ears are linked to falls resulting in injuries.
 Older people who fall are at greater risk for other associated problems.
 Any symptoms related to feeling off-balance should be investigated and a hearing test is part of any systemic evaluation.